 - Other ailments

-Businesses have an obligation to keep you safe.
+Businesses should keep you safe.
 So when they are negligent, you need someone to speak up on your behalf.
 No matter the establishment, there is a protocol they must follow to prevent personal injury to you.

 Slip and Fall Lawyers in Newark NJ